anandsahuofficial/easycheml/README.md

-A simple tool for using artificial intelligence in chemistry"
+A simple tool for using artificial intelligence in chemistry